 “Contrary to what you may have heard or read, the aheartbreakingchoice.com website was not stolen.
 If it were even possible to steal a website, you would see this occurring on a daily basis.
 The facts are that ICANN follows extremely strict rules which prevents this from happening.”

-It is quite possible to steal a web site, in fact it happens all the time, and there is very little ICANN or anyone else can do when it happens.
-All it took to steal the domain (URL) was for her to convince us to trust her with our login info at our domain registrar.
-Stealing the site itself was as a simple as changing a password—before she did that, every admin on our Yuku support had the password to the web site.
+It is quite possible to steal a website, in fact, it happens all the time and there is very little ICANN or anyone else can do when it happens.
+All it took to steal the domain (URL) was for one admin to convince us to trust her with our login info at our domain registrar.
+Stealing the site itself was as a simple for her as changing a password.

 Locked out of the site, helpless to remove her “donation” links that we believe preyed on the grieving, and unable to reclaim our original, well-known and well-connected domain, we rebuilt the entire site from scratch at aheartbreakingchoice dot net.

-Meanwhile, Ms. H. filed for a trademark on the words “Heartbreaking Choice” —a euphemistic phrase coined for this community by Maribeth Wilder-Doerr back in 1996, many years before Ms. H. was even made an admin, let alone had even heard of this web site.
-Although Ms. H. resides in Belize, Central America, in order to get a US trademark she swore under penalty of perjury that her address was in Reno, Nevada.
+Meanwhile, the rogue admin filed for a trademark on the words “Heartbreaking Choice” —a euphemistic phrase coined for this community by Maribeth Wilder-Doerr back in 1996, many years before Broach Hooper. was even made an admin, let alone had even heard of this website.
+Although Broach Hooper resides in Belize, Central America, in order to get a US trademark she swore under penalty of perjury that her address was in Reno, Nevada.
 Unfortunately, the trademark was granted to her.

-In early 2015 she filed complaint after complaint against us with the hosting service of our rebuilt site, demanding our entire site be taken down because it violated “her” trademark—blatantly violating her promise to our community that she would not abuse her trademark ownership this way.
+In early 2015, again using her cowardly sock puppet name Broach Hooper, she filed complaint after complaint against us with the hosting service of our rebuilt site, demanding our entire site be taken down because it violated “her” trademark—blatantly violating her promise to our community that she would not abuse her trademark ownership this way.
 She even tried to demand that Domains by Proxy give her our aheartbreakingchoice dot net domain … after she’d already stolen our aheartbreakingchoice dot com and dot org domains.

-Because our hosting service can only go by what’s trademarked and can’t make legal or moral determinations (such as, we were using A Heartbreaking Choice many years before Ms. H came along and trademarked the phrase), they would have no choice but to remove our entire site if we did not change our name.
+Because our web hosting service can only go by what’s trademarked and can’t make legal or moral determinations (such as, we were using A Heartbreaking Choice many years before “Broach Hooper” came along and trademarked the phrase for her own greedy purposes), they would have no choice but to remove our entire site if we did not change our name.

 So we changed it.
 Welcome to Ending a Wanted Pregnancy.